Why saving money the old fashioned way doesn’t have to be difficult

 What happens now?

-So now I’m in my 50s and realising that I’m looking at retirement and don’t have the resources I thought I would.
-I am quite frankly fed up to my back teeth with that.
-So the plan is twofold
+So you’ve also my reached that “special” age and realising that you’re looking at retirement without the resources you thought you would have.
+I am quite frankly fed up to my back teeth with that and I’m sure you are too.
+So what can you do about it?
+Well the plan is twofold

-Start saving money to let me retire sooner rather than later and
+Start saving money to make retire a real prospect sooner rather than later and

 Why save money the old fashioned way?

 It’s not that hard to do.
-It’s all about making small changes that add up to a big effect.
+It’s all about making small changes that add up to a great deal more.
+Small effort = big effect.

-You probably remember some of this stuff already so just need a gentle reminder.
+You probably remember some of this stuff already so just need a gentle reminder to get you started.

 It’s good for the planet.
 Usually.
 Mostly.
 Well probably.
 We’ll see …